• Skip to primary navigation

 Stew with tarragon, carrots and potatoes

-5. Add slurry to the stew.
-Cook about 5 minutes or until the stew has thickened.
+Add slurry to the stew.
+Cook for about 5 minutes or until the stew has thickened.

 Serve the stew in your favorite soup bowls!
-Tell your smart speaker to play traditional Irish folk music and imagine being in Ireland in an Irish pub.
+Ask your smart speaker to play traditional Irish folk music and imagine being in Ireland in an Irish pub.
 Enjoy!

 Puff Pastry Shamrocks

 On St. Patrick's Day, I make Shamrocks from puff pastry to top off the stew.
-I purchase store-bought puff pastry, cut out shamrocks and bake them.
-My boys love the flaky texture of the pastry.
-They look cute on top of the stew, and they are the perfect finishing touch on St. Patrick's Day.
+I purchase store-bought puff pastry, cut out shamrocks, and bake them.
+My family loves the flaky texture of the pastry.
+They look cute on top of the stew and are the perfect finishing touch on St. Patrick's Day.

 How to make Puff Pastry Shamrocks